Why Kings could be Draymond suitors in free agency

 The Kings have been one of the teams thrown in a lot of those conversations.

-Green, who's played his entire 11-year NBA career with the Golden State Warriors, will become an unrestricted free agent on June 30 for the first time after declining his player option for the 2023-24 NBA season.
+Green, who has played his entire 11-year NBA career with the Golden State Warriors, will become an unrestricted free agent for the first time on June 30 after declining his player option for the 2023-24 season.

 "The Kings can now go hunting for Draymond Green if they wish," ESPN NBA insider Brian Windhorst said Friday.
 "And that would be extraordinarily interesting because it's the exact type of player that they need.